domonda/api/README.md

 The only exception are file uploads which are implemented as Multipart MIME HTTP POST requests.

-A static GraphQL documentation is available at: <https://domonda.github.io/api/>

 For interactive access and documentation use the webbased GraphiQL: <https://domonda.app/api/public/graphiql>

 You can provide a authentication token for authenticated access to your Domonda data.